 But away from the daft and entertaining, the Model 3 also happens to be one of the safest cars currently available.
 The Tesla Model 3 scored a best-ever 94% in Euro NCAP’s 2019 Safety Assist tests, thanks to its superb driver assistance systems such as lane support, speed assist and autonomous emergency braking.

 With its minimalist interior dominated by a 15in horizontal touchscreen, this unit controls all of the in-car functions with the only physical buttons in the car are those for the windows and on the steering wheel.

 Volvo, along with Tesla, has the distinction of being one of the few manufacturers to currently offer a portrait-aligned infotainment system.
 Sensus Connect is certainly one of the most stylish infotainment units available, featuring a user interface with several innovative functions such as 3D map navigation and free map updates, a local search function and an option to remotely send destination instructions to the car.

-Having recently partnered with Google, Volvo could soon have the bragging rights of offering the best infotainment system on the market too.
+Having partnered with Google, Volvo could soon have the bragging rights of offering the best infotainment system on the market.
 The next generation of Volvo vehicles will embed the voice-controlled Google Assistant, Google Play Store, Google Maps and other Google services.
 Even better, new apps and software updates will be available in real time and be automatically applied.